tidyverse/dplyr/revdep/revdep_dplyr0.8.4.md

 We've sent a pull request.

+## checking S3 generic/method consistency ...
+WARNING

+group_modify() formals have changed, this affects packages:

+- egor

+## Already fixed

+broomExtra development version appears to work, the failures of packages ggstatsplot and groupedstats are related.

 ## Other issues

-- Packages DeLorean, getTBinR timed out
+- Packages DeLorean, geneXtendeR, MonetDBLite, OncoSimulR, perturbatr, sigmajs timed out
 - Package MXM had a NOTE about install size
 - Packages rgho and TCGAutils failed because of a remote api call